 (Calculators are not allowed on any quizzes, midterms or the final.
 They can be used on THW, PN, Lab and other class work.)

-NO TYPED WORK IS EVER ALLOWED IN THIS CLASS: Work must be done "by hand".
+NO TYPED WORK or ELECTRONIC WORK IS EVER ALLOWED IN THIS CLASS: Work must be done "by hand" ON PHYSICAL PAPER

 E) Practice Notebook (PN) Work